Patient assistance programs

 - Common side effects seen in Hectorol-treated patients on dialysis were headache, ill feeling, slow heartbeat, nausea/vomiting, swelling, dizziness, shortness of breath, and itching

 - Hectorol is available by prescription only

-- See Hectorol Capsules Full Prescribing Information or Hectorol Injection Full Prescribing Information or call Genzyme Medical Information at 1-800-847-0069.
+- See Hectorol Capsules Full Prescribing Information or Hectorol Injection Full Prescribing Information or call Medical Information at 1-800-847-0069.